Snapping: America's Epidemic of Sudden Personality Change: Scholarly reception

-The scholarly reception to the book is mixed.

-Michael Rogers, writing for Library Journal, believes that the work is important for public and academic libraries.
-Reverend Mark L. Middleton, though noting that he does not fully endorse the views of the book, believes its an important contribution to "religious and mental health literature".
+Michael Rogers, in Library Journal, writes that the work is important for public and academic libraries.
+Reverend Mark L. Middleton, though noting that he does not fully endorse the views of the book, writes that it is an important contribution to religious and mental health literature.

-Brock K. Kilbourne, a social psychologist with a Ph.D. from the University of Nevada, Reno, criticized the methodology and analysis in the book and accompanying articles.
+Brock Kilbourne, a social psychologist, criticized the methodology and analysis in the book and accompanying articles.
 He argues, through analysis of Conway and Siegelman's data, that there was "no support" for their conclusions, and in some cases the data showed the opposite of what they argued (i.e. cult participation might have positive benefits).
 In a response, Michael D. Langone and Brendan A. Maher argued that Kilbourne's statistical analysis is flawed and that no conclusions can be made, though they concede that Conway and Siegelman have a lack of statistical analysis of their data.
 In a rejoinder, Kilbourne reasserted his findings.
-Additionally, Religion scholars James R. Lewis and David G. Bromley argue that there are significant methodological problems in research including anti-cult or anti-religious bias, predominance of deprogrammed individuals in the sample, and the fact that some of the people in the sample were receiving therapy while in the clinical trial.
+In the Journal for the Scientific Study of Religion, Lee Kirkpatrick pointed out that Kilbourne made numerous statistical errors and inappropriate choices of measures of correlation.
+Not only were Kilbourne's findings inaccurate, but when appropriate statistical methods were applied it shows the direct opposite of Kilbourne's claims.
+Conway and Siegelman had slightly understated the negative effects of cult membership on psychological wellbeing; its effects are worse than their original findings.
+Religion scholars James R. Lewis and David G. Bromley argue that there are significant methodological problems in research including anti-cult or anti-religious bias, predominance of deprogrammed individuals in the sample, and the fact that some of the people in the sample were receiving therapy while in the clinical trial.